khychen@um.edu.mo

 Introduction

-I am a sociolinguist and linguistic anthropologist by training.
-My research areas include language ideologies and identities, multilingualism and transnationalism, and the discourse of mindfulness.
-My teaching specialities include sociolinguistics, bilingualism, World Englishes, English linguistics, language and gender, qualitative research methods, academic research and writing, and teacher-training.
-I previously taught at the School of English of the University of Hong Kong, and at the Department of Linguistics and the English Language Institute of the University of Michigan.
-At Michigan's ELI, I trained international PhD students to be English-medium instructors of diverse disciplines in the University.
+Before joining UM, I worked at the School of English of the University of Hong Kong, and at the Department of Linguistics and the English Language Institute (ELI) at the University of Michigan.
+I am a teacher and teacher-trainer, while at Michigan’s ELI, I trained international PhD students to be English-medium instructors for diverse disciplines.

 Education